duncanLyster/TEMPEST/README.md

 - SI units are standard, exceptions are clearly stated.

 ## How to Get Started
+You can watch this video which takes you through from download to running TEMPEST on your own computer: https://youtu.be/0_YJEAbp2vQ

 1. Download this repository as a .zip file by clicking on the `<>Code` button above.
 Expand the .zip.
 2. Open a terminal window and navigate to the TEMPEST folder you have downloaded (this may trigger a package update that could take a few minutes)
 3. Ensure you have Python 3.x installed and selected (you can download at https://www.python.org/ then check this using `python --version`)